 ---- <snipped> ----

-4.3.9 Metrics Reporting Configuration procedures
+4.3.9 Metrics Reporting Provisioning procedures

 4.3.9.1 General

-These procedures are used by the 5GMSd Application Provider to configure QoE metrics reporting functionality associated with downlink streaming.
+These procedures are used by the 5GMS Application Provider to configure QoE metrics reporting functionality associated with downlink or uplink media streaming.
 This clause defines the basic procedures.
 More details are provided in clause 7.8.

-A given instance of a Metrics Reporting Configuration is identified by the metricsReportingConfigurationId property of the MetricsReportingConfiguration resource, The properties of that resource, as described in clause 7.3.8.1, pertain to metrics collection and reporting by the Media Session Handler to the 5GMS AF.
+A given instance of a Metrics Reporting Configuration resource is identified by the metricsReportingConfigurationId property of the MetricsReportingConfiguration resource, The properties of that resource, as described in clause 7.8.3.1, pertain to metrics collection and reporting by the Media Session Handler to the 5GMS AF.

 4.3.9.2 Create Metrics Reporting Configuration

-This procedure is used by the 5GMSd Application Provider to create a Metrics Reporting Configuration for a particular Provisioning Session.
-The 5GMSd Application Provider shall use the HTTP POST method for this purpose and the request message body may include a MetricsReportingConfiguration resource, as specified in clause 7.8.3.1.
-Upon successful operation, the 5GMSd AF shall respond with a 201 (Created) response message and the resource URL for the newly-created Metrics Reporting Configuration shall be returned in the Location header field.
-If the procedure is unsuccessful, the 5GMSd AF shall provide a response code as defined in clause 6.3.
+This procedure is used by the 5GMS Application Provider to create a Metrics Reporting Configuration resource for a particular Provisioning Session.
+The 5GMS Application Provider shall use the HTTP POST method for this purpose and the request message body may include a MetricsReportingConfiguration resource, as specified in clause 7.8.3.1.
+Upon successful operation, the 5GMS AF shall respond with a 201 (Created) response message and the resource URL for the newly-created Metrics Reporting Configuration resource shall be returned in the Location header field.
+If the procedure is unsuccessful, the 5GMS AF shall provide a response code as defined in clause 6.3.

 This procedure may be perfomed multiple times to provision different Metrics Reporting Configurations in the scope of a particular Provisioning Session.
-Each such configuration is represented by a different value of metricsReportingConfigurationId.
+Each such configuration resource is represented by a different value of metricsReportingConfigurationId.

 4.3.9.3 Read Metrics Reporting Configuration